ELON, EXPLAINED

 The Tweet Hall of Fame.

-The posts that moved markets and made memes.
+Elon's posts that moved markets and made memes.

 Why it matters.
 The two words 'funding secured' became the most expensive phrase of his career, drawing an SEC settlement.